Thursday, January 23, 2025

 Facebook Page for daily "Today's Essential Thoughts" https://www.facebook.com/alferreiracoach

-Leadership Interview Questions (Good Leaders Ask Great Questions Series)
+Leadership Interview Questions Part Three (Good Leaders Ask Great Questions)

 Inspired by E.J.
 Lugo

-These questions can help camp directors and supervisors assess potential staff and their level of enegement as thy navigate your interview process.
+These questions can help camp directors and supervisors assess potential staff and their level of engagement as thy navigate your interview process.

 BACKGROUND: I spent the last few months in research and consultation with human resource professionals as well as the most common questions that stem from Behavior Based questions.
 I have compiled a grouping of questions below that help determine specific behaviors that youth development professionals at camp deem necessary for successful camp leadership candidates.